How we work

 How our loans work

-You apply for a little loan to get you out of a tight spot with money.
+Connect with a financial mentor.
+Apply for a little loan to get you out of a tight spot with money.

 If approved, you work with a financial mentor to learn how to reduce debt and manage your money.